dcsndevs/haven-hub/README.md

 Like the Navigation bar, the footer maintains the same design and content through out all the pages of the website.
 It contains the organisation's social links which when clicked opens the social site on a new window and still keeps Haven hub's website open.
 This helps the user to still stay active in what they were doing on the organisation's website.
 The footer also contains the organisation's phone number and physical address/ The address when clicked also opens a google map for ease of direction.Likewise, the phone number when clicked, would attempt to dial the number if the user were using a mobile device  ora computer that has Call abilities.

+``Get Involved Page:``
+By clicking the Get Involved link on the menu on the navigation bar, the user can visit this page.
+The page gives more explanation to the Get-involved section that we witnessed on the home page.
+It encourages he user to take action by signing up and participating by volunteering, donations and leasing propertys to the organisation.

 `Sign Up Page:`
 The [Signup page](https://dcsndevs.github.io/haven-hub/contact-us.html) contains a web form that collects the users data based on the reason why they are contacting the organisation.
 The user has the options and choose to become a client, Donate, Volunteer, Lease their property and subscribe to the organisation's newsletter.
 At the moment, the form is not connected to any database but only make use of a 'Get' form action.
-There are future plans of connnecting it using Javascript, PHP and MYSQL in order to store what is submitted.
+There are future plans of connnecting it using Javascript, PHP and MYSQL in other to store what is submitted.

 `Thank you Page:`
 There are two thank you page with same layout but different messages.